JasonCodesC/order_matcher/README.md

 ### V5 stats:

 I used thread pinning here.
-My VM is allocated 5 cores and so I pinned 1-3 on the 'XDP', Matcher, and Output respectively and left core 0 for OS activities and core 4 for the stats I was doing.
+My VM is allocated 5 cores and so I pinned 1-3 on the `XDP`, Matcher, and Output respectively and left core 0 for OS activities and core 4 for the stats I was doing.
 Note that because I am on a VM this isn't hard pinning like on the physical CPU but it still should help and ended up helping

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |